Receiver Operator Characteristics

 • ...

-Consequently, true_positive_rates and false_positive_rates have length k+1 if thresholds has length k.
+Accordingly, true_positive_rates and false_positive_rates have length k+1 in that case.

-To plot the curve using your favorite plotting backend, do something like plot(false_positive_rates, true_positive_rates).
+To plot the curve using your favorite plotting library, do something like plot(false_positive_rates, true_positive_rates).

 Core algorithm: Functions.roc_curve